-- - Retinoid-like agents (eg, topical tretinoin, adapalene, tazarotene, isotretinoin);
+- Retinoid-like agents (eg, topical tretinoin, adapalene, tazarotene, isotretinoin);

-- - Antibiotics (eg, tetracycline, minocycline, doxycycline, trimethoprim/sulfamethoxazole, clindamycin, topical clindamycin, topical erythromycin, daptomycin);
+- Antibiotics (eg, tetracycline, minocycline, doxycycline, trimethoprim/sulfamethoxazole, clindamycin, topical clindamycin, topical erythromycin, daptomycin);

-- - Selective aldosterone antagonists (eg, spironolactone);
+- Selective aldosterone antagonists (eg, spironolactone);

-- - Estrogen/progestin combination oral contraceptive pills (eg, ethinyl estradiol, drospirenone, and levomefolate; ethinyl estradiol and norethindrone; ethinyl estradiol and norgestimate; ethinyl estradiol and drospirenone);
+- Estrogen/progestin combination oral contraceptive pills (eg, ethinyl estradiol, drospirenone, and levomefolate; ethinyl estradiol and norethindrone; ethinyl estradiol and norgestimate; ethinyl estradiol and drospirenone);

-- - Acne products (eg, erythromycin and benzoyl peroxide, clindamycin and tretinoin, clindamycin and benzoyl peroxide, azelaic acid, benzoyl peroxide, Generic Azelex);
+- Acne products (eg, erythromycin and benzoyl peroxide, clindamycin and tretinoin, clindamycin and benzoyl peroxide, azelaic acid, benzoyl peroxide, Generic Azelex);

-Systemic antibiotics are a mainstay in the treatment of moderate-to-severe inflammatory acne vulgaris.
-These agents have anti-inflammatory properties, and they are effective against P acnes.
-The tetracycline group of antibiotics is commonly prescribed for acne.
-The more lipophilic antibiotics, such as doxycycline and minocycline, are generally more effective than tetracycline.
 Oral antibiotic use can lead to vaginal candidiasis; doxycycline can be associated with photosensitivity; and minocycline has been linked to pigment deposition of the skin, mucus membranes, and teeth.
 You can visit my twitter account and follow me.